rafilo/Inkredible_AI/README.md

 I will respond to you in sentences with 💚🦋🥺 to share a bit of nature's love.

-Please interact with me in the gentlest way possible, because I'm fragile 🥺
+Please interact with me in the gentlest way possible, because I'm fragile 🥺.

+We have some login games for you to play.
+Try to actually log in and play with our AI.
+Good luck!!!

 ## Guide to Inkreadible AI
 Install first